lukso-network/docs/docs/standards/nft-2.0/03-LSP8-Identifiable-Digital-Asset.md

 Since every single asset is unique on its own, they are differentiated by a unique identifier: a `tokenId`.
 The identifier can be anything from a unique serial number, to an other [ERC725Y](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#erc725y) Smart contract that contain information and metadata specific to this `tokenId`.

-Under the hood, LSP8 uses the ERC725Y standard.
-By using a generic key-value store, it is then possible to attach an unlimited amount of information (= metadata), making the asset more customisable and more unique.
+LSP8 solves the curent problems of NFTs by using the ERC725Y standard as its base.
+By using a generic key-value store, a LSP8 contract comes now with the following features:

+- attach an unlimited amount of information (= metadata), making the asset more customisable and more unique.
+- know when the metadata has been altered, as a `DataChanged` event will be emitted in ERC725Y.
+- Metadata is now **hash reference** (= data reference), instead of URL reference.

 LSP8 assets are similar in nature to [ERC721](https://eips.ethereum.org/EIPS/eip-721) tokens (NFTs).
 What makes them different is their underlying base, making them more customisable and their metadata more upgradable overtime.
 This is what makes them characterised as **NFT 2.0**.